yinotherhino/AsyncJavascript/README.md

-## week-3-task-node-sq012
+##Asynchronous Javascript

 # Engineering Problems

-This repo contains questions you should be able to solve in a reasonable amount of time.
+This problem contains three functions which return promises.
-It tests your understanding of JavaScript fundamentals.
+It tests your understanding of ASYNCHRONOUS JavaScript.

 You can run the test cases by running